Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22/Extensions/wrapper.md

 title: PSP22 Wrapper
 ---

 This example shows how you can reuse the implementation of [PSP22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token with [PSP22 Wrapper](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22/extensions/wrapper) extension.
+The trait is declared as `PSP22WrapperExt` to disambiguate between `PSP22Wrapper`, which is a type used to call `PSP22` functions in cross-contract calls.

 ## Step 1: Include dependencies and add imports